m0ru/bak/02a_state_of_the_art.md

     * [x] scoping / hierarchy of controllers
     * [x] scope-inheritance and its problems!
     * [ ] modules and dependency-injection
-      * [x] need to include each and every javascript file (in the right order?). everything is loaded with quite a few http-requests. can be bundled though
+      * [x] need to include each and every JavaScript file (in the right order?). everything is loaded with quite a few http-requests. can be bundled though
         * make sure to use strict mode to allow bundling
       * [ ] no tree-shaking
       * [x] redundant to es6-module system